raspberrypilearning/build-a-buggy/en/step_3.md

 Check that both motors are turning in the direction shown in the diagram below.

+**TODO** Update image
 ![direction of motors](images/motor_direction.png)

-If the right-hand motor is turning in the wrong direction, alter your `robot` object by switching the order of the GPIO pin numbers.
+If the right-side motor is turning in the wrong direction, alter your `robot` object by switching the order of the GPIO pin numbers.
 For instance:

 ```python
 ## e.g. change